全国2014年4月高等教育自学考试

 C. utilities and repairs D. products and services

-18. According to the passage, which of the following is NOT a factor in the complete understanding of price?
+18. According to the passage, which of the following is

 A. Instructions that come with a product.